Vision2Web: A Hierarchical Benchmark for Visual Website Development with Agent Verification: Related Work

 \subsection{UI2Code}

 UI-to-code generation has advanced through benchmarks and datasets that map visual layouts to executable code.
 Early works, such as Design2Code~\citep{si2025design2code}, introduced automated metrics like Block-Match and CLIP similarity.
-Subsequent efforts, including Web2Code and Flame-React, expanded datasets from synthetic resources like WebSight~\citep{laurenccon2024unlocking} to real-world collections such as WebCode2M~\citep{gui2025webcode2m} and Vision2UI~\citep{gui2024vision2ui}.
-Despite this, most benchmarks target static, single-page UIs, limiting systematic evaluation for complex, real-world webpages.
+Subsequent efforts, including Web2Code and Flame-React, expanded datasets from synthetic resources like WebSight~\citep{laurenccon2024unlocking} to real-world collections such as WebCode2M~\citep{gui2025webcode2m}.
+More recent work further extends this line beyond one-shot screenshot-to-code generation: UI2Code$^N$~\citep{yang2025ui2coden} formulates UI-to-code as an interactive visual optimization process with rendered feedback, while WebVR~\citep{dai2026webvr} studies webpage recreation from demonstration videos using human-aligned visual rubrics.
+Despite these advances, most benchmarks still focus primarily on visual recreation, static layouts, or short-horizon refinement, limiting systematic evaluation for complex, interactive, real-world websites.